An Empirical Bayes Analysis of Object Trajectory Representation Models: Experiments

 \subsection{Preprocessing: Data Selection and Outlier Detection}

-Dataset characteristics are summarized in Table \ref{tab: dataset characteristics}.
-For comparability, we limit our analysis to vehicle trajectories as this agent class is present in all three datasets A1, A2 and WO.
-We analyze trajectories for time horizons $T\in[3\mathrm{s}, 5\mathrm{s}, 8\mathrm{s}]$.
+For comparability, we only analyze the training set and limit our analysis to vehicle trajectories in A1 and additionally consider cyclist and pedestrian trajectories in A2 and WO.
+We analyze trajectories for time horizons $T\in\{3\mathrm{s}, 5\mathrm{s}, 8\mathrm{s}\}$.
 For $T$ smaller than the maximal observation horizon in the dataset, we select time windows of size $T$ in strides of $1$s for A1 and randomly, one from each trajectory, for A2 and WO.
-From the much larger set of agent trajectories in WO, we limit our analysis to a random sample of 300k agent trajectories (without outlier) to reduce computational cost.
+From the much larger set of vehicle trajectories in WO, we limit our analysis to a random sample of 300k (without outlier) from 1.84 million vehicle trajectories to reduce computational cost.

-We consider all samples that are within sensor range of the ego vehicle for $T-0.5$s to $T+0.5$s in the analysis of time horizon $T$ trajectories but discard all static trajectories with lengths $\leq 0.5$m as these can be trivially represented with small error.
+Timestamps do not exactly follow the sampling rate.
+We consider all samples that are within sensor range of the ego vehicle for $T-0.5$s to $T+0.5$s in the analysis of time horizon $T$, but discard all static trajectories with lengths $\leq 0.5$m as these can be trivially represented with small error.

 We notice a number of outliers in the data due to tracking loss and inconsistent timing, i.e.\ objects are reported at physically impossible locations for the given timestamps.
-To automatically detect and discard such trajectories, we employ a Rauch-Tung-Striebel (RTS) smoothing of the data with a simple double integrator based on \cite[48]{philipp_perception_2021} and adjust the parameters according to \cite[59]{philipp_perception_2021}.
-We discard trajectories for which the RTS-Smoother estimates positions more than $2$m away from measurement or the estimated longitudinal acceleration (deceleration) exceeds a $6\frac{\mathrm{m}}{\mathrm{s}^2}$ ($-10\frac{\mathrm{m}}{\mathrm{s}^2}$) threshold.
+To automatically detect and discard such trajectories, we employ a Rauch-Tung-Striebel (RTS) smoothing of the data with a double integrator based on \cite[48]{philipp_perception_2021} and adjust the parameters according to \cite[59]{philipp_perception_2021}.
+We discard trajectories for which the RTS-Smoother estimates positions more than $2$m away from observation or the estimated longitudinal acceleration (deceleration) exceeds a $6\frac{\mathrm{m}}{\mathrm{s}^2}$ ($-10\frac{\mathrm{m}}{\mathrm{s}^2}$) threshold for vehicles \cite{bokare_acceleration_2017}, $2\frac{\mathrm{m}}{\mathrm{s}^2}$ ($-4\frac{\mathrm{m}}{\mathrm{s}^2}$) threshold for cyclists \cite{famiglietti_bicycle_2020}, and $2\frac{\mathrm{m}}{\mathrm{s}^2}$ ($-3\frac{\mathrm{m}}{\mathrm{s}^2}$) threshold for pedestrians.
 Table \ref{tab: outlier} gives an overview of the percentage of outliers in datasets discarded for trajectories of time horizon $T=5$s.